 Boarding at Oakham is an exciting experience, filled with unmatched opportunities and the chance to make friends for life.
 Our exceptional pastoral care team ensures that pupils feel safe and well looked-after throughout their time at the School.

 We offer many opportunities for families to stay in touch.
-As well as the regular times at home (Leave Out and School Weekends and the half-term Exeat), families are always welcome at School to attend house events, sports fixtures, concerts and drama performances, or to take their son or daughter out to tea.
+As well as the regular times at home (Leave-out Weekends and the half-term Exeat), families are always welcome at School to attend House events, sports fixtures, concerts and drama performances, or to take their son or daughter out to tea.
 We take special care to ensure that children whose parents are overseas feel at home, and work closely with their guardians.

 Oakham's Statement of Boarding Principles and Practice can be found here.